La Llagonne – Lac d’en Calvet – Pla de Barrès – Mont-Louis

 Please note: at the time of writing, one of the signposts is rotated by 90° and points towards Mont-Louis in the wrong direction.
 After passing the sewage treatment plant on the opposite bank, join a forest track and follow it to the left to reach the D618.

-(11) Take care and do not stray from the path from this point onwards, as the surrounding area is used as military training ground.
-Take the fortifications path on the left, below a building, and follow it round the Citadelle barracks.
-Observe the various training equipment used for commando training.
+(11) Take care and do not stray from the path from this point onwards, as the surrounding area is used as a military training ground.
+Take the fortifications path on the left, below a building, and follow it round the Citadel barracks.
+Take a look at the various training equipment used for commando training.

 (12) Turn left to reach the junction of Rue du Foirail and Rue Mirabeau.
 Follow the latter, turn left to pass the post office and continue straight ahead to reach the South Gate.
 Leave the village walls and head towards the N116.

-(13) Before reaching the road, turn right onto the continuation of the fortifications path running parallel to the N116, and return to the entrance to the military site.
+(13) Before reaching the road, turn right onto the continuation of the fortifications path running parallel to the N116, and return to the entrance to the military grounds.

-(11) Turn left onto the small tarmac road, heading in the opposite direction to the way out.
+(11) Turn left onto the small tarmac road, heading in the opposite direction to your outward journey.

 (10) Continue straight on, following the signs for Les Balcons de la Têt – La Llagonne.
 Cross the small bridge over the Têt and follow the path until you reach the D118.

-(14) Cross this main road carefully, follow it for a few metres to the right, then leave it by taking the path that heads left uphill towards La Llagonne.
+(14) Cross this departmental road carefully, walk alongside it for a few metres to the right, then leave it by taking the path that heads left uphill towards La Llagonne.
 Pass the entrance to the cemetery on your right and join the Promenade du Pré de la Ville.

 (15) Turn left, then left again to follow the Promenade du Cambre d’Aze, which you took at the start.
 Then turn right onto Rue du Pré to return to the town hall car park (S/E).